 I post this both as an homage to Lydia DePillis’ ‘pit stops’ series when she was writing Housing Complex, and to the pending doom of Hurricane Sandy advancing upon the Northeast.
 Let the panic commence.

 Continue reading Sound the panic alarm

 Portland parking meter.
 CC image from Ian Broyles

 Several tangentially related articles on parking over the past few weeks:

-In a previous post on zoning and unintended consequences, I linked to an Oregon Public Broadcasting piece on zero-parking development in Portland, OR – taking advantage of a clause in the zoning code that removes the requirement
+In a previous post on zoning and unintended consequences, I linked to an Oregon Public Broadcasting piece on zero-parking development in Portland, OR – taking advantage of a clause in the zoning code that

 Continue reading More on parking requirements and impacts to the city